-In 1507 Pope Julius II assigned a small church known as S. Nicol˛ de Curte and which was almost falling apart to the horse merchants who exercised their trade at nearby Campo de' Fiori; they came from Maremma and they were devoted to S. Maria della Querce, a sanctuary near Viterbo, which was built by the pope and his uncle Pope Sixtus IV.
-For this reason the name of the church was changed; a holm oak in the small square in front of the church is a reminder of S. Maria della Querce, the other name by which the church is known.
+In 1507 Pope Julius II assigned a small church known as S. Nicol˛ de Curte and which was almost falling apart to the horse merchants who exercised their trade at nearby Campo de' Fiori; they came from Maremma and they were devoted to S. Maria della Querce (Oak), a sanctuary near Viterbo, which was built by the Pope and by his uncle Pope Sixtus IV.
+For this reason the name of the church was changed and a holm oak was planted in the small square in front of the church.
+The tree has been replaced repeatedly, the last time in May 2016.

-A few years later the church was assigned to the brotherhood of the butchers, (macellari, in modern Italian macellai) which still owns it and uses it for gatherings and celebrations (click here for a list of churches belonging to a guild).
-The nice fašade is a 1728-30 work by Filippo Raguzzini.
+A few years later the church was assigned to the brotherhood of the butchers, (macellari, in modern Italian macellai) which still owns it and uses it for gatherings and celebrations.
+Similar to what occurs today, the butchers were doing pretty well and in 1727-1730 the church was redesigned by Filippo Raguzzini.